loginom/admin-guide-l10n/data-en/licenses/sp-key-activate-offline.md

-# Activation of Software SP Dongle for the Offline Systems
+# Activation of Software SP Dongle for Offline Systems

  [Activation is possible in the offline mode](https://dev.guardant.ru/pages/viewpage.action?pageId=1278815) in the case of network unavailability ([online-mode](./sp-key-activate.md)) for the final user computer at the moment of SP dongle activation.
 For that purpose it is required to perform a number of actions.